We will explain how we use any personal data we collect about you or that you provide to us.

 Whilst we are based in the UK sometimes it's necessary to transfer information outside the UK.
 Data transferred within the European Economic Area (EEA) is protected by European data protection standards.
 Some countries outside the EEA do not have adequate protection for personal data under laws that apply.
 We will therefore make sure that adequate protection is in place before data is transferred in such circumstances.

-In establishing and carrying out a business relationship, we generally do not use any automated decision-making.
-We may process some of your data automatically, with the goal of assessing certain personal aspects (profiling), in order to enter into or perform a contract with you, in the following cases:
+We may process some of your data automatically in limited circumstances, with the goal of assessing certain personal aspects (profiling), in order to enter into or perform a contract with you.

 - Data assessments (including on payment transactions) are carried out in the context of combating money laundering and fraud.
 An account may be detected as being used in a way that is unusual for you or your business.
 These measures may also serve to protect you.